zengersoong/Python3-Pandas-RFM-Customer-Value/README.md

 # RFM Customer Value Calculation Using Python Pandas   Simple Guide/Tutorial
 ### Recency Frequency And Monetary (RFM)
 RFM is a scoring system commonly used as a means to calculate a customer's value in almost any business/e-commerce.
 In this example, by using Python3 Pandas library.
-[RFM (Customer Value)](https://en.wikipedia.org/wiki/RFM_(customer_value)) - Definitions of RFM __*Step by Step instructions are within the ipython notebook code*__
+Click on the Ipynb file to see the outputs step by step [RFM (Customer Value)](https://en.wikipedia.org/wiki/RFM_(customer_value)) - Definitions of RFM __*Step by Step instructions are within the ipython notebook code*__